aditosoftware/confirmingTrustManager/README.md

 # ConfirmingTrustManager

 A java implementation that can validate a X509Certificate with several TrustManagers (eg ones using the keystore of Windows or Java).
-The Java KeyStore will be used as default, unless there is a keystore set in the systemProperties.
+The Java KeyStore will be used as default, unless there is a keystore set in the systemProperties via `-Djavax.net.ssl.keystore=your/keystore/path`.

 In case of a not trusted certificate a JDialog will be shown.
 It gives further information on the cause, together with an error code in the favored language of the OS.